EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-calculates the WUE/AOE ci/ca as a function of daytime mean VPD. calculates the WUE/AOE ci/ca as a function of daytime mean VPD &amp; ambient co2
+Calculates WUE as a function of daytime mean VPD and ambient CO₂, following Medlyn et al. (2011).

 **Parameters**
 - **Fields**